mangdangroboticsclub/apps-md-robots/gesture-detection-app/README.md

 ```

 ### Run The App
 After the App starts running, the user should point the index finger within the frame of the camera.
 This will prompt the mini pupper to look accordingly.
+Make sure the movement of the pupper is already initialized.
+If it is not then run this line of code in the command line ```python ../api/move_api.py --api init```
 ```
 python gesture_app.py
 ```